Kenya braces for legal battle after Ruto declared president-elect | Politics

 The dramatic events of Monday, which saw Ruto declared president by a tiny margin as a split emerged in the electoral commission overseeing the Aug.
 9 vote, has raised fears of bloody violence like that seen after previous disputed polls.
 Odinga's Azimio La Umoja (Declaration of Unity) Alliance is expected to hold a news conference on Tuesday to give its verdict on the election outcome and chart the way forward.

-The veteran opposition leader, making his fifth bid for the presidency, was under mounting local and international pressure to seek peaceful legal remedy for any concerns over the election outcome.
+The veteran opposition leader, making his fifth bid for the presidency, was under local and international pressure to seek peaceful legal remedy for any concerns over the election outcome.
 The United Nations and the U.S. embassy in Kenya both urged all parties to work together.
-The four commissioners who disowned the election results also urged the parties to pursue any disputes through the courts.
+The four commissioners who disowned the election results also said the parties should seek resolution through the courts.

-Kenya, East Africa's richest and most stable nation, has a history of election disputes that have resulted in bloodshed, with over 1,200 people killed in widespread violence after the 2007 presidential vote.
+Kenya, East Africa's richest and most stable nation, has a history of post-election bloodshed, with over 1,200 people killed in widespread violence after the 2007 presidential vote.
 More than 100 people were killed in 2017 after the Supreme Court overturned the result due to anomalies in the voting process.
 Odinga supporters have denounced Monday's election result although Kisumu Governor Anyang' Nyong'o called for calm as protests in parts of the lakeside town turned violent after Ruto's victory was declared.
 He said the Azimio leadership was working to plan its response to "ensure justice" for Odinga.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)